 A Renewed Focus on Ethics

 New York has one of the most corrupt State governments in the nation, with both parties' leaders implicated in "pay-to-play" scandals and other unethical activity.
 Earlier this year, a proposal to investigate accusations of misconduct against a high-ranking Democratic state senator was blocked by the Democratic Executive Committee.
-If elected, I will call for a new Independent Ethics Committee to look into complaints against Democratic Party officials and politicians so that our voters know they belong to a party with integrity.
+I will call for a new Independent Ethics Committee to look into complaints against Democratic Party officials and politicians so that our voters know they belong to a party with integrity.

 A Progressive Platform, Locally and Nationally

 The State Committee authors the New York Democratic Party's platform and selects the representatives who do the same at the national level.
-With the 2020 Presidential Election upon us, it is important that we have a strong, progressive platform in order to fight back against Republicans and to change the future of our Party and national leadership who will support a progressive vision in areas like health care, housing, women's health, and voting rights.
+With the 2020 Presidential Election upon us, it is important that we have a strong, progressive platform in order to fight back against Republicans and to change the future of our Party and that we have national leadership who will support a progressive vision in areas like health care, housing, women's health, and voting rights.
 I will build and uphold a more progressive platform for our State Party, and I will hold our national Party representatives accountable to do the same.

 To receive updates on progress in the Party and community, please check out my Progress Blog, sign up to get my emails, follow me on Twitter (@LTraps23), "like" my Facebook page (@votelaurennyc), and follow my Instagram (@votelaurennyc).